pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 Hint: `scp` might be a helpful program for copying files from a remote machine.

 ### Automation Part 2
+*If you haven't finished all of the morning tasks you'll want to finish these before starting the next steps*

 The CEO has come back with some more requirements for you.

 * At midnight everyday the script should create a summary of the last 24 hours.
 It should be called `yesterday`.